yuja/jj/docs/templates.md

 * `pad_end(width: Integer, content: Template[, fill_char: Template])`: Pad (or
   left-justify) content by adding trailing fill characters.
 The `content` shouldn't have newline character.
+* `pad_centered(width: Integer, content: Template[, fill_char: Template])`: Pad
+  content by adding both leading and trailing fill characters.
+If an odd number of fill characters are needed, the trailing fill will be one longer than the leading fill.
+The `content` shouldn't have newline characters.
 * `truncate_start(width: Integer, content: Template)`: Truncate `content` by removing leading characters.
 The `content` shouldn't have newline character.
 * `truncate_end(width: Integer, content: Template)`: Truncate `content` by